psagrera/Data-Science-Advanced/README.md

 # Data-Science-Advanced
-Machine learning and Deep learning
+Data Science Advanced offers you a complete overview of the latest Machine Learning and Deep Learning techniques, the necessary basis for developing disciplines such as predictive analytics, image, voice and text recognition, among others.